AMFTRB Practice Test for the MFT National Examination

 The passing score on the MFT National Examination is established by a panel of expert judges on an “anchor examination.”
 A modified Angoff method is the technique used to determine the passing score.
 Each panel member estimates for each item on the test what percentage of minimally competent therapists would get the item correct.
 Their responses are examined and analyzed by psychometric experts and minor adjustments can be made by the Examination Advisory Committee.
 The anchor examination becomes the standard of knowledge to which all future forms of an examination are compared.
 Some forms of the examination will contain individual items that may differ in difficulty than items on other forms.
 To compensate for these variations, test forms are compared using a psychometric process called equating.
 This equating process accounts for the varying item difficulties and adjusts the passing score up or down accordingly.

 As a result, the required standard of knowledge for passing the examination remains consistent from test form to test form.
 Therefore, there is not a standard or consistent score across exam administrations that represents a passing score.
-Please understand that if you hear and/or believe that the national exam passing score is 60, 70, or any other number, this does not follow the exam scoring guidelines in the exam candidate handbook.
-Again, the Practice Exam passing score is set to 66% but this is not the MFT National Examination passing score.
+Please understand that if you hear and/or believe that the national exam passing score is 60, 70, or any other number, this does not follow the exam scoring guidelines in the Exam Candidate Handbook (see download links in the sidebar).
+Again, the Practice Exam passing score is set to 67% but this is not the MFT National Examination passing score.

 What You Need to Know

-- There are two formats for the examination: 1) a regularly-timed test, and, 2) an extended-time test for qualifying ADA candidates.
+- There are two practice test exams, each with two formats: 1) a regularly-timed test, and, 2) an extended-time test for qualifying ADA candidates.
 You will be able to select either one during the application process.
-The questions on both are identical, so you only need to take one or the other depending on your individual situation.
+Some of the questions on both forms of the practice exam are the same.
+There are no refunds if you decide to take both forms.
+You only need to take one or the other depending on your individual situation.

-- Each examination fee is $60.00, payable only by credit card (Visa, MasterCard, American Express, Diners Club, Carte Blanche and Discover credit cards are accepted).
+- Each examination fee is $70.00, payable only by credit card (Visa, MasterCard, American Express, Diners Club, and Discover credit cards are accepted).

 - You may take the examination as many times as you like; however, you will be charged the full practice examination fee each time you register for an examination.

-- You will receive your overall score on the practice examination, as well as a breakdown by domain at the end of the practice examination.
+- You will receive your overall score on the practice examination, as well as a breakdown by domain at the end of the practice exam.
 Answers to the practice examination items are not made available.
-The Practice Exam passing score is set to 60% but this is not the MFT National Examination score.
+The Practice Exam passing score is set to 67% but this is not the MFT National Examination score.

-- A passing or failing score on the practice examination of only 100 questions (actual examination has 200 questions) does not guarantee a similar outcome on the MFT National Examination.
+- A passing or failing score on the practice exam of only 90 questions (actual examination currently has 180 questions) does not guarantee a similar outcome on the MFT National Examination.
 It can, however, be a good indication of your preparedness.

-- The pass point of 60% on the practice examination should not be used to calculate a pass point for the actual MFT National Examination.
+- The pass-point of 67% on the practice examination should not be used to calculate a passing point for the actual MFT National Examination.